 I get asked a lot about my technique.
 It has been a learning process over the life of STILL, but here is what seems to work best for me.

-My set-up is quite simple: I use any white paper (usually white tag board), natural light, a not very fancy Canon Rebel T6s with a good Canon EF-S 17-55mm f/2.8 lens, and Photoshop cs6.
+My set-up is quite simple: I use any white paper (usually white tag board), natural light, a not very fancy Canon EOS 5D Mark IV with a good Canon EF-S 17-55mm f/2.8 lens, and Adobe Photoshop.
 I have a Manfrotto 190CX3 tripod, with a Manfrotto 222 joystick extension.
 Recently, I started using a translucent collapsible circular diffuser to help soften the light on bright sunny days.
-I by most of my equipment online from B&H Photo.
+I buy most of my equipment online from B&H Photo.

 I shoot on white poster board paper–the smoother and brighter the surface the better.
 I usually put my white paper background on the floor and shoot from above my subject, or I set the paper on my kitchen counter or tape it to a wall and hold the subject up in front of me.
 Every once and a while, I will bring my white paper out into the field to get a shot.
 But that usually requires two people—one to hold the background, and one to photograph.
 So I only do that when I can sweet talk my husband or kids into it.
 They are usually good sports.